Eyelid: Nerve supply

 In humans, the sensory nerve supply to the upper eyelids is from the infratrochlear, supratrochlear, supraorbital and the lacrimal nerves from the ophthalmic branch (V1) of the trigeminal nerve (CN V).
 The skin of the lower eyelid is supplied by branches of the infratrochlear at the medial angle.
 The rest is supplied by branches of the infraorbital nerve of the maxillary branch (V2) of the trigeminal nerve.

 Blood supply

 In humans, the eyelids are supplied with blood by two arches on each upper and lower lid.
 The arches are formed by anastomoses of the lateral palpebral arteries and medial palpebral arteries, branching off from the lacrimal artery and ophthalmic artery, respectively.

+Eyelashes

+The eyelashes (or simply lashes) are hairs that grow on the edges of the upper and lower eyelids.
+The lashes are short (upper lashes are typically just 7 to 8 mm in length) hairs, though can be exceptionally long (occasionally up to 15 mm in length) and prominent in some individuals with trichomegaly.
+The lashes protect the eye from dust and debris by catching them via rapid blinking when the blink reflex is triggered by the debris touching the lashes.
+Long lashes also play a significant part in facial attractiveness.

 Function

-The human eyelid features a row of eyelashes along the eyelid margin, which serve to heighten the protection of the eye from dust and foreign debris.
+The eyelids close or blink voluntarily and involuntarily to protect the eye from foreign bodies, and keep the surface of the cornea moist.
+The upper and lower human eyelids feature a set of eyelashes which grow in up to 6 rows along each eyelid margin, and serve to heighten the protection of the eye from dust and foreign debris, as well as from perspiration.

 Clinical significance

 Any condition that affects the eyelid is called eyelid disorder.
 The most common eyelid disorders, their causes, symptoms and treatments are the following: